Rachelslh/Article-dynamo/README.md

 - propagation is the andifiedron in
 - propagation is the and deep activation function

-Notice how backpropagation is decoded to propagation in the outputs, most likely because the gpt2 encoder does not contain the word [backpropagation].
+Notice how the word [Backpropagation] is decoded to [propagation] in the outputs, most likely because the gpt2 encoder does not contain the word [Backpropagation].